Cavity-Mediated Collective Resonant Suppression of Local Molecular Vibrations

+From the above result, it becomes evident that the cavity-induced dynamics that we uncovered for the case of the fully aligned ensemble, all transfer straightforwardly to the isotropic ensemble as well, for the anti-symmetrically correlated coordinate between the anti-aligned subsystems.
+Thus, the cavity-induced resonant and collective effects do not vanish for an isotropic ensemble coupled to the cavity.
+The explicit dynamical behavior of the oriented and the anti-oriented subsystems under different initial conditions will be discussed in a future publication.

-A fundamental mechanistic understanding of the observed VSC effects in polaritonic chemistry would be a significant leap forward, as it would provide a minimal-waste form of heterogeneous catalysis~\cite{JoelReview}.
+\textit{Discusion and Outlook.} A fundamental mechanistic understanding of the observed VSC effects in polaritonic chemistry would be a significant leap forward, as it would provide a minimal-waste form of heterogeneous catalysis~\cite{JoelReview}.

 We propose a unique and general mechanism for modifying local molecular vibrations under resonant collective VSC in a cavity, particularly in the limit of many molecules.
 We discover a cavity-induced collective and resonant beating phenomenon that emerges in the strong coupling regime, heralding significant modifications in the local vibrational dynamics of molecules; excited in the intermediate out-of-equilibrium complexes formed during chemical reactions.

+In our model, we assume that during a chemical reaction, a small fraction of reactant molecules forms an activated complex in which a specific bond is initially displaced from its equilibrium position.
+Under these initial conditions the collective motion of the system exhibits beatings that periodically suppress the motion of individual bonds.
+Consequently, vibrational energy is suppressed, limiting the complex’s ability to rearrange along other reaction pathways.
+If the beating period is comparable to the lifetime of the activated complex, the likelihood of it converting into products decreases, resulting in a measurable slowdown in the reaction rate.
+This effect spreads through the entire ensemble via cavity-mediated energy exchange, even when only a small fraction ($1-5\%$) of molecules are initially excited.

-These changes are driven by strong cavity-molecule coupling, resulting in polariton formation, which highlights the intricate interplay between excited molecular ensembles and the cavity environment.
+These phenomena are driven by strong cavity-molecule coupling, resulting in polariton formation, which highlights the intricate interplay between excited molecular ensembles and the cavity environment.
 The beating period is inversely proportional to the VRS and thus depends on the number of collectively coupled molecules.
-The beating period exhibits a pronounced peak at the cavity-molecule resonance. {\it This is the origin of the resonant suppression of local vibrations.}
+The beating period exhibits a pronounced peak at the cavity-molecule resonance.
+This is the origin of the resonant suppression of local vibrations.

 In the ultrastrong coupling regime, where the counter-rotating terms are important ~\cite{kockum2019ultrastrong, UltrastrongReview2019, QINultrastrong}, and cavity modifies the local vibrations at short time scales, our theory makes an experimentally testable prediction: under ultrastrong coupling, molecular vibrations can be modified off-resonance as the beating period broadens around the cavity-molecule resonance (see Fig.~\ref{fig:collective_vib}).
 This phenomenon could inspire new experimental approaches and deepen our understanding of vibrational dynamics in cavities.
 In addition, pulsed laser-assisted excitations in molecules can engineer activated complexes~\cite{Nesbitt2000, NesbittReview}.
 This straightforward method offers a controlled way to test the proposed mechanism, potentially with cold and clean molecular systems~\cite{DeMille2004MW, YeReview, tweezermolecules}.